dev-SR/prismaORM/README.md

 );
 ```

-> Note The `posts` field does not "manifest" in the underlying database schema.
+> Note on `computed fields`: The `posts` field does not "manifest" in the underlying database schema.
 On the other side of the relation, the annotated relation field `author` and its relation scalar `authorId` represent the side of the relation that stores the `foreign key` in the underlying database.

 This one-to-many relation expresses the following: